wwwmranjith2016/nadiamman-service/DEPLOYMENT_GUIDE.md

 - Your code has been committed to a Git repository (GitHub, GitLab, or Bitbucket)
 - You have a Render account at https://render.com

+## Recent Fixes Applied
+✅ **HikariCP Configuration Fixed**: Removed custom DatabaseConfig class that was causing configuration conflicts ✅ **Spring Boot Actuator Added**: For proper health checks and monitoring
+✅ **PostgreSQL Configuration**: Updated to use your Neon database consistently

 ## Deployment Steps

 ### 1. Create a New Web Service on Render